vCloud Director 220.127.116.11 for Service Providers | 5 SEP 2019 | Build 14535248 (installed build 14534864)

 - Right-click the organization VDC network you want to delete and select Delete.

-When you try to create an Anti-Affinity rule in the vCloud Director tenant portal, you cannot select a virtual machine to add to the rule because the virtual machine selection list is empty.
+When you try to create an anti-affinity rule from the vCloud Director Tenant Portal, you cannot associate the rule with a virtual machine because the selection list of virtual machines is empty.

-Workaround: After you create the virtual machine, go to the resulted virtual machine properties and change the storage policy.
+Workaround: After you create the virtual machine, edit the virtual machine properties and change the storage policy.